 New episodes of the Tough Girl Podcast go live every Tuesday and Thursday at 7am UK time - Make sure you hit the subscribe button so you don’t miss out.

 Throughout March the Tough Girl Podcast is being sponsored by Inov-8.
-Use TOUGHGIRL20 to get your 20% discount on all trainers and running gear.
+Get your exclusive 15% discount code by signing up HERE

 Listen to Lois Now!